EsupPortail/esup-mod_rocketchat/README.md

 ### permissions
 for moodle Rocket.Chat account
 * view-room-administration
+* if necessary add api-bypass-rate-limit in case of error with request limit
+* CAS authentication
+  * In case of user account creation in Rocket.Chat through moodle plugin you must activate following settings
+    * Trust CAS username
+    * Authorize user creation
 ### Authentication
 * LDAP and CAS account fusion is adviced when moodle user account creation is activated